Part One: The Teaching

 The second brain

-The enteric nervous system can operate independently of the brain in your skull.
+The enteric nervous system can operate independently of the brain in the skull.
 Cut the vagus nerve and the gut continues to digest.
 It has its own reflexes, its own rhythms, its own intelligence.
 But under normal conditions, the two brains communicate constantly through the vagus nerve, which carries signals in both directions.

 The monks and mystics did not know the word "serotonin."
 But they knew that what they ate affected how they felt, how they prayed, how they could sustain attention.
-Sattvic foods in Ayurveda, shojin ryori in Zen, the Rule of St. Benedict's provisions for monastery meals — all these traditions discovered through practice what neuroscience now confirms: the gut shapes the mind.
+Sattvic foods in Ayurveda, shojin ryori in Zen, the Rule of St. Benedict's provisions for monastery meals: all these traditions discovered through practice what neuroscience now confirms.
+The gut shapes the mind.

 The meal as nervous system intervention